PSG rule Champions League in a way that other clubs can only hope to replicate

 But playing in an 18-team Ligue 1, with a budget that dwarfs everybody else's, means they don't need to put the hammer down every weekend.
 Instead, they can cruise at half-throttle for much of the campaign and peak when it matters.
 These are pretty unusual conditions not enjoyed by their peer clubs, and therefore difficult to emulate.

-And they've monetised it exceptionally well.
+And they've monetized it exceptionally well.
 According to Football Benchmark, PSG make more than €160 a game for every seat at the 48,000-capacity Parc des Princes.
-That's more than one-and-a-half times what Arsenal, no commercial slouches themselves, earn for every fan who passes through the turnstiles at the Emirates.
+That's more than one and a half times what Arsenal, no commercial slouches themselves, earn for every fan who passes through the turnstiles at the Emirates.
 Do the various Qatar and Qatar-adjacent deals help tremendously?
 Of course they do.
 Hugely.
-But PSG are going to toe-to-toe without the weekly exposure of the Premier League or LaLiga, without a 60,000-seater stadium and without more than a century of history to sell.
+But PSG are going toe-to-toe without the weekly exposure of the Premier League or LaLiga, without a 60,000-seat stadium and without more than a century of history to sell.

+Here too, there's an apparent contradiction, however.
+Go to a home game and the motto/battle cry "Ici c'est Paris" ("This is Paris") is everywhere.
+The Eiffel Tower is in their freaking logo.
+They leverage their city and their roots to a degree that few others do.
+And to most Parisian PSG fans, it genuinely feels authentic.

-PSG right now is the gold standard and there is much to admire and learn from the way the club have grown.
-But they're also somewhat unique, with unique challenges and advantages.
-In a world -- not just in football terms -- that's changing and where the future is unclear, PSG have staked a direction of travel and a way of operating that works for them.
+PSG right now is the gold standard, and there is much to admire and learn from the way the club have grown.
+But they're also somewhat unique, in their challenges and advantages.
+In a world (not just in football terms) that's changing and where the future is unclear, PSG have staked a direction of travel and a way of operating that works for them.

 It has taken them to the top of the world's biggest sport.